A review of my favorite Norwex Products that I have used for over 4 years now.

 Fact: If dog hair gets on your clothes or couches, this is the best cleaning item I have ever used – by miles.

-Our home consists of dark floors couches.
-Guess what color dogs are?
-Yep, Snow White!
-It was so bad, I spent the extra $$$ on a rhoomba in the hopes of keeping up with the dog hair.
+Our home consists of dark floors and couches.
+But we have white shedding dog!
+It was so bad; I spent the extra $$$ on a rhoomba in the hopes of keeping up with the dog hair.
 While that helped, keeping the dog hair off the couches was a nightmare.

 However, I do have one gripe about it.
 The edging around the mitt can make it a bit more difficult to get into corners and tight spaces (like under electronics).
 Even with that, I wouldn’t trade it for the world.